 Here are the steps to follow to add this logger:

 - In Jira Server, go to Administration > System

 - Go to the part "Log in and profile"

-- Enter the package "org.squashtest.plugin.jira.Xsquash" and an ERROR level of journaling.
+- Enter the package "org.squashtest.plugin.jira.Xsquash" and set the logging level to ERROR.